 - Archaeological report if in an area of archaeological interest, possibly several thousand pounds;

-- Historic building report, likely if your home is listed.
+- Historic building report, likely if your home is a listed building.

 Building regulation costs for a single storey extension

-Building regulations approval is essential for a single storey extension.
+Building regulations approval is essential for any extension.
 ‘Any extension will have to demonstrate compliance and this usually comes in the form of making a Building Control application to the local authority,’ explains Alan.
-‘Each authority has its own table of charges or you can use a private certified Building Control firm if you prefer.’
+‘Each authority has its own table of charges, or you can use a private certified Building Control firm if you prefer.’

 Jump straight to the section that interests you